brayanibp/todoback/README.md

 ### Installing con Windows

-For you should be enough just to download and install [Xampp](https://www.apachefriends.org/es/download.html) with the PHP 7.4 version as the remarked below
+For you should be enough just to download and install [Xampp](https://www.apachefriends.org/es/download.html) with the PHP 7.4 version as the remarked below and later install [Composer](https://getcomposer.org/doc/00-intro.md#installation-windows) with the instructions in [this link](https://getcomposer.org/doc/00-intro.md#installation-windows).

 ![](./doc/Xampp.png)